gboissinot/esgi-al-2023/hexagonal/step6/README.md

 - CreateAccountUseCase and SendMoneyUseCase are interfaces
 - AccountService implements the both use cases
 - Commands objects are input for the use cases methods
+- AccountController uses the both use cases by dependency injection